johann-solo/oliveandmango.github.io/site/content/blog/2017-07-10-stellar-creamy-enchiladas.md

 author: Joanne
 thumbnail: /images/uploads/2017_07_10_ enchiladas_4.jpg
 scaled_thumbnail: /images/uploads/2017_07_10_ enchiladas_0.jpg
-image: null
 categories: ["mains"]
 tags: ["Latin"]
-excerpt: The perfect midweek meal.
-These enchiladas are simple to prepare and easy to make ahead of time
+excerpt: Creamy enchiladas that you can make at home
+keywords: ["Mexican enchiladas", "homemade enchiladas", "how to make enchiladas", "homemade Mexican food"]
+description:

 ---
 I can't even tell you how beloved these enchiladas are in my home!
 We adore them and my husband always reminds me that we don't make them enough.
 I have brought them to many potlucks and they are quick to get eaten and the recipe for them is always requested.
 <br>